CARCD WCB Climate and Wildlife Project- Habitat Restoration, El Paso Mountains

 Indirect Benefits to Disadvantaged Communities (DACs)

 The indirect benefits would include employing workers in the area who would be spending money in the disadvantaged communities surrounding the project area.
-It is too soon to tell whether residents of these areas will be employed, as contractors have not yet been selected.
+The contractor selected to do the vertical mulching is the Cesar Chavez Environmental Corps, a 501c3 whose mission is "To provide underserved youth throughout California various workforce development opportunities, as well as integrate classroom skills into adulthood, provide access to a career pipeline, and further their education and training."
 It should be noted that most of the surrounding communities, including Randsburg, are in census tract 65 (DAC and LIC on the CARB Map of Cal.
 Climate Investments Priority Population 2022 CES 4.0), while California City is in tract 55 (LIC on the CARB Map of Cal.
 Climate Investments Priority Population 2022 CES 4.0).

 Tribal Engagement (True/False)